AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
 Only emails created from this email address are added as issues.
    -->

-1. (Facultatif) Sélectionnez le **Transférer tous les problèmes qui ne peuvent pas être envoyés par courrier électronique**, puis saisissez une adresse électronique de transfert dans la zone ci-dessous.
+1. (Facultatif) Sélectionnez **Transférer tous les problèmes qui ne peuvent pas être envoyés par courrier électronique**, puis saisissez une adresse électronique de transfert dans la zone ci-dessous.

    Cette adresse électronique reçoit des informations sur les courriers électroniques qui n’ont pas pu être envoyés au projet.